 Sources of Revenue to Pay APM System M&O Costs and Capital Costs.
-Annual APM System M&O Costs and APM System Capital Costs allocated to the Terminals, Airfield, and Apron have been included in the forecast of airline rates and charges discussed later in this Report.
+Annual APM System M&O Costs and APM System Capital Costs allocated to the Terminals, Airfield, and Apron are included in airline rates and charges.
 The costs allocated to the remaining Airport cost centers are expected by the Department to be paid from non-airline sources of revenue, including, but not limited to, public parking revenues, annual rental car concessionaire contributions, and CFC revenues remaining after the payment of certain ConRAC capital costs.
 Rental car concessionaire contributions, the use of remaining CFC revenues, and ConRAC capital costs are discussed below.